claxyz/claxyz/README.md

 - 👀 I’m interested in Java
 - 🌱 I’m currently learning ruby
 - 💞️ I’m looking to collaborate on nothing right now
 - 📫 How to reach me on discord
+- send me a request @claxyz#0131